SailingDreams/MyPresentationTemplate/README.md

 2) For adding (aka staging) files that have changed, I always use
    - $ git add -u
      This is because there's likely a chance that there is a file I don't want added.
 The "-u" says to only add tracked files.
+   - $ git add folder/filename
+     This is for adding new files
-   - $ git ci -m "here is where you add a comment for the change you are plan to push to githug pages.
+   - $ git commit -m "here is where you add a comment for the change you are plan to push to githug pages.
    - $ git pull
    Always do a pull first before you push
    - $ git push